HackerThemes/spur-template/readme.md

 # Spur - A Bootstrap Admin Template

-**Note: This repo is currently in development.
-Things will shift around, class names might change.**

 Spur is a simple dashboard template (aka admin template) based on the latest version of Bootstrap.
 It features layouts and components intended to make it easier for developers to build a pretty web application.